Aradhehe/-Generative-AI-powered-Voice-Assistant/README.md

 Welcome to the **Generative AI Workspace for Office Meetings!** This project empowers office workers to streamline their meeting experiences, fostering efficient communication and collaboration across language barriers.

-### Note: The updated folder in repository also include the previous code which was submitted before deadline.

 ### Key Features

 - #### Meeting Management: